What is the Government Art Collection?

 What does the Collection do?

-The Government Art Collection contributes to the UK’s cultural diplomacy and delivers an expression of its soft power, culture and values, in government buildings at home and abroad.
-Staff from the Collection curate displays of art, oversee the transport, and handle the conservation of each of these 15,000 works.
+The works are seen by thousands of visitors, promoting British art and contributing to cultural diplomacy and delivering an expression of the UK’s soft power.
+Staff from the Collection curate displays of art in government buildings at home and abroad, oversee the transport, and handle the conservation of each of its 15,000 works.

 The Government Art Collection is part of the Department for Culture, Media and Sport.
 Central government funds the Collection’s core work, and particular projects are funded through partnerships and philanthropic support.